 - Make sure your phone or camera is set on its highest quality.

-- Only send 1 photo per 300-400 words.
+- 1 photo per 300-400 words.
 Choose the best – most relevant photos you have.
 Such as action shots of hunters glassing and tramping, photos of the camp and terrain, and a “trophy shot.”

 - Submit clear captions for each photograph.
 Captions should include the following elements: names of people depicted, location, date, activity, and relevance to the story subject.
 This is to be included in the word document your story is on.

-- Photos of hunters posing with their trophies should be tasteful, respectful (please don’t sit on the animal), and show the animal to best advantage.
+- Photos of hunters posing with their trophies should be tasteful, respectful (please don’t sit on the animal), and show the animal to the best advantage.
 We accept digital photos only, and they must have a resolution (300 dpi at the final magazine size).
 We accept JPG, TIF, EPS, and RAW images.

 Generally good trophy animals